 - Chemical leak or explosion

 - Economic collapse

-- Electro Magnetic Pulse or a long term power outage
+- Electro-Magnetic Pulse (EMP) or a long term power outage

 - Wildfires — Many are caused by arson or by careless campers.